-As required by Section 953(b) of the Dodd-Frank Wall Street Reform and Consumer Protection Act (the "Dodd-Frank Act"), and Item 402(u) of Regulation S-K, we are providing the following information about the relationship of the annual total compensation of our employees and the annual total compensation of Mr. Alan B. Miller, our Chairman and Chief Executive Officer
+As required by Section 953(b) of the Dodd-Frank Wall Street Reform and Consumer Protection Act (the "Dodd-Frank Act"), and Item 402(u) of Regulation S-K, we are providing the following information about the relationship of the annual total compensation of our employees and the annual total compensation of Mr. Alan B. Miller, the Chairman of our Board of Directors and Chief Executive Officer.

-As is permitted under the SEC rules, we reasonably determined our median employee by using the greater of total annual W-2 wages of employees both in the U.S. and the U.K. who were employed as of December 31, 2017 (excluding Mr. Miller), or calculated annualized pay for those who commenced work during 2017 or were on a leave of absence.
+As is permitted under the SEC rules, we reasonably determined our median employee by using the greater of total annual W-2 wages of employees both in the U.S. and the U.K. who were employed as of December 31, 2018 (excluding Mr. Miller), or calculated annualized pay for those who commenced work during 2018 or were on a leave of absence.
 The employee population consisted of our full-time, part-time and temporary employees.
 The inclusion of part-time and temporary employees reduces the median of the annual total compensation for the overall group of our employees.
-We selected an employee from that group and determined that person's total compensation was \$39,978.
-The ratio of CEO pay to median worker pay is 541:1.
+Due to the amount of turnover and job status changes that exist in the healthcare industry, we recalculated the median employee in 2018 and determined that person's total compensation was \$40,826.
+The ratio of CEO pay to median worker pay is 578:1.